-- A retired lady in my neighbourhood always seems to be on vacation.
+- A retired lady in my neighborhood always seems to be on vacation.
 Everyone just thought she liked vacationing.
 I dug and got to know her.
 Turns out she owns 10 rental houses and doesn’t even know how to spend all the income.

 - A highly paid software developer who still lives the student life.
 There are plenty of these in university towns.

 - Someone I know who got a pretty big inheritance.
-They didn’t seem to change thier lifestyle but I discovered they bought a rental house with the proceeds.
+They didn’t seem to change their lifestyle but I discovered they bought a rental house with the proceeds.
 Now they have extra monthly income.

 - My old boss wore jeans and a t-shirt to work every day.
 He did it because he was raging against the machine but it did help drive away any thoughts that he was a fancy wealthy man.